 Another big typhoon is anticipated for Saturday.
 For more avenue closure records

-The Blue Mountains, just 2 hrs from Sydney, is an area of vast wilderness, romantic and peaceful accommodation, fine dining, indulgent shopping, awe-inspiring caves and magnificent national parks.
+Just 2 hrs from Sydney, the Blue Mountains is an area of vast wilderness, romantic and peaceful accommodation, fine dining, indulgent shopping, awe-inspiring caves, and magnificent national parks.
 With numerous lookouts, you can enjoy the elegant scenic views of towering escarpments and plummeting waterfalls.
-The start of the Blue Mountains includes the beautiful villages of Lapstone, Blaxland, Glenbrook, Springwood and Lawson.
-This area features lovely waterfalls, swimming holes, national park walks and art & craft galleries.
+The start of the Blue Mountains includes the beautiful villages of Lapstone, Blaxland, Glenbrook, Springwood, and Lawson.
+This area features lovely waterfalls, swimming holes, national park walks, and art & craft galleries.
 On the far reaches of the Blue Mountains, Lithgow & Oberon provides the gateway to the wonders of New South Wales Explorer Country and hosts the Jenolan Caves and Kanangra Walls.

 Our wide range of Blue Mountains accommodation lets you explore all the area has to offer: From bushwalking and horse riding to abseiling and rock sports; from vineyards to culinary delights; from art galleries to beautiful scenery and places of Aboriginal cultural significance.
 We have the Blue Mountains luxurious hotels, bed and breakfasts, retreats, health spas, self-catering apartments, and guest houses to suit every budget and holiday need.